jzhen3/ML-Project/README.md

 4. DBSCAN

 ## Update Method that we already tried:
-1. K-means
+1. Hierarchical Clustering Algorithm
 2. K-Prototypes
-3. Hierarchical Clustering Algorithm
-4. DBSCAN
+3. DBSCAN

 ### Matrix for Unsupervised Methods:
 we will choose four matrixes to evaluate the models' performance